BrianFreedman/recipes/drinks/whisky/maple old-fashioned.md

 # Ingredients
 * 45 ml (1 1/2 oz) whisky
+* 1-2 dashes Angostura bitters
 * 1/2 lemon wheel
 * 1/2 orange wheel
 * 15 ml (1/2 oz) maple syrup
-* 1 dash Angostura bitters

 # Instructions
-1. To a collins glass, add lemon, orange, and maple syrup.
+1. Place the orange, lemon, and maple syrup in an old-fashioned glass and muddle.
-2. Muddle gently.
-3. Fill glass with ice.
-4. Add whisky and bitters.
+2. Add 4-5 ice cubes and pour in the whisky and add the Angostura bitters.
-5. Stir.
+3. Stir gently.